mspringe/On-the-Use-of-Pooling-in-Autoencoders/readme.md

 ## Model Configurations

-With the residing code, I have evaluated different configurations of a CNN autoencoder for image colorization.
+With the residing code, I have evaluated different configurations of a CNN autoencoder, implemented in pytorch, for image colorization.
-In particular, I have considered up too 3 pooling and upsampling layers in my models, reducing the feature map size and therefore tightening the bottleneck with each pooling operation.
+In particular, I have considered up to 3 pooling and upsampling layers in my models, reducing the feature map size and therefore tightening the bottleneck with each pooling operation.
 All models were constructed with regression in mind, hence the HardTanh output layer, rather than a sigmoid.
-Also Batch-Normalization was applied after each Convolution- and Transposed Convolution Layer.
+Also batch normalization was applied after each convolution- and transposed convolution layer.

 ### Starting With No Pooling: